 The center is dedicated to educating visitors on the realities of life within the segregated South.
 13 permanent exhibits include audio and video presentations, artifacts, restorations, and reenactments.
 The powerful narratives at play here are sure to touch anyone, whether you’re a history buff or not.

-Emerald Pointe is an esteemed waterpark in the state of North Carolina.
+Emerald Pointe is an esteemed waterpark in the state of North Carolina and one of the best things to do in Greensboro with kids!
 People travel from all over to enjoy some wet and wild fun in the summer Southern sunshine here.
 You’ll find state-of-the-art plunge pools, slides, rides, and rivers.

 For any adrenaline junkies, some of these attractions are full of thrills.
 Daredevils will love Dr. Von Dark’s Tunnel of Terror and Dragon’s Den.
 There are plenty of stands around selling snacks and refreshing drinks to enjoy as you laze by the Leisure Lagoon or play in the Splash Zone.